Computing the twisted $L^2$-Euler characteristic: Universal -torsion L 2-torsion

 \begin{defin} Let $C_\blt$ be a $\ZZ G$-chain complex with differentials $c_\blt$.
 A \emph{weak chain contraction} for $C_\blt$ is a pair $(u_\blt, \gamma_\blt)$, where: \begin{itemize} \item $u_n \colon C_n \to C_n$ is a weak isomorphism for all $n$; \item $\gamma_n \colon C_n \to C_{n+1}$ is a null homotopy, that is, $\gamma_n \circ u_n = u_{n+1}\circ \gamma_n$. \end{itemize} \end{defin}

-In the case of a free $\ZZ G$-chain complex $C_\blt$, the differentials $c_n$ can be thought of as $\ZZ G$-matrices and have an \emph{adjoint} $c_n^*$ induced by transposition and the \emph{conjugation automorphism} of $\ZZ G$, sending $g$ to $g^{-1}$.
+In the case of a free $\ZZ G$-chain complex $C_\blt$, the differentials $c_n$ can be thought of as $\ZZ G$-matrices acting by right multiplication, and have \emph{adjoints} $c_n^*$ induced by transposition and by the $\ZZ$-linear self-map of $\ZZ G$ sending $g$ to $g^{-1}$ (called the \emph{antipode} or \emph{coinverse} in the context of Hopf algebras).
 We can employ this construction to define the \emph{combinatorial Laplacian}, taking inspiration from the Laplacian of the de Rham complex: